-Kolya Borodulin is the master teacher and coordinator of Yiddish programming at the Workmen’s Circle in New York, the largest nonacademic program in the United States.
+Kolya Borodulin is the master teacher and director of Yiddish programming at the Workers Circle in New York, the largest nonacademic program in the United States.
 He teaches Yiddish language and culture to multigenerational audiences: kids, teens, and adults (sometimes four generations together), nationally and internationally, and is credited with giving hundreds of Yiddishists their foundation in the language.
 His dynamic style has garnered a growing fan base across the United States and beyond.
 He is the organizer of the Trip to Yiddishland program (Circle Lodge, Hopewell Junction, New York) and Yiddish programming coordinator at KlezKanada.
 Borodulin is the author of Yiddish Year Round: A Curriculum for the Young Beginners and a number of Yiddish educational materials for children.
-Last year he piloted Yidish fun der vaytns—live, online Yiddish classes at the Workmen’s Circle.
+He piloted in 2014 and is successfully running Yidish fun der vaytns—live, online Yiddish classes at the Workers Circle.
 Kolya will teach "Leyent Forverts mit fargenign!
 (Read the Yiddish Forward with pleasure!)" at YiddishSchool Online.

 Asya Vaisman Schulman is the director of the Yiddish Language Institute at the Yiddish Book Center.
 Before joining the Center, Schulman taught Yiddish at Indiana University, where she was also the project manager of AHEYM, the Archives of Historical and Ethnographic Yiddish Memories.
 Schulman has taught both extracurricular and for-credit Yiddish courses at Harvard, Columbia, the New York Workmen’s Circle, and Gann Academy in Waltham, Massachusetts.
 Schulman holds a BA from Barnard College, Columbia University, and a PhD in Yiddish from Harvard.
 Schulman's PhD research was on the Yiddish songs and singing practices of contemporary Hasidic women.
 She will teach a continutation course of her 2019 advanced beginner course at YiddishSchool Online.